Computer Science Opportunities are Endless

-Growing up in Michigan, Shelby Thomas, 20, found her calling early.
-In middle school, she took a community college Web design course, and “fell in love with it.”
+Growing up in Michigan, Shelby Thomas found her calling early.
+In middle school, she took a community college Web design course and “fell in love with it.”
 Then her mom, who worked in information technology, suggested she study computer science.

-Thomas is matriculated with the Spelman class of 2012.
-The computer and information sciences major credits Spelman’s “Geek Week” for introducing CIS students to opportunities at companies including Google, Electronic Arts and Microsoft.
+Thomas, who majored in computer and information sciences, credits Spelman’s “Geek Week” for introducing CIS students to opportunities at companies including Google, Electronic Arts and Microsoft.
 Thomas, who served as a computer science peer educator, has interned twice at NASA’s Marshall Space Center working on software development and conducting tests on C++ code written for the Ares rocket's flight computer.
-The great thing about computer science, Thomas says, is its vast opportunities in areas including Web design, gaming, robotics, artificial intelligence, and the list is endless.
+The great thing about computer science, Thomas said, is its vast opportunities in areas including Web design, gaming, robotics, artificial intelligence, and the list is endless.

 Translating Massive Data Feeds

-Houston, 38, says the preparation at Spelman in algorithm visualization and human computer interaction was critical to her graduate work.
-Plus she says Spelman’s emphasis on interviewing, resume writing, and honing presentation skills prepared her for a corporate environment.
-“I firmly believe the skills I acquired at Spelman allowed me to move into a director's role at PwC in less than five years,” Houston says.
+Houston said the preparation at Spelman in algorithm visualization and human computer interaction was critical to her graduate work.
+She also believes Spelman’s emphasis on interviewing, resume writing, and honing presentation skills prepared her for a corporate environment.
+“I firmly believe the skills I acquired at Spelman allowed me to move into a director's role at PwC in less than five years,” Houston said.

 At Spelman, she focused on artificial intelligence/robotics, networking, and computer graphics programming.
 The former captain of Spelman’s award-winning robotics team also interned at several companies before heading to California.

-The 3,000-mile trip from Atlanta to Google was a short one for a well-trained graduate.
+The 3,000-mile trip from Atlanta to Google was a short one for the well-trained graduate.